-The biomass estimates from the 2013, 2015, and 2017 surveys are highly variable with Gulf-wide CVs of 67, 62, and 66%, respectively.
-The biomass has been mostly observed in the Shumagin area (69%, and 79% of the Gulf-wide estimates in the 2013 and 2015 surveys, respectively), until the 2017 GOA survey when 63% of the biomass was distributed in the Kodiak area compared to 26% in the Shumagin area.
-This is an artificial result of a single large haul from the Kodiak area extrapolated over the largest (km2) GOA survey strata.
-The 2019 survey biomass estimate is the lowest in the time series and does not appear to be corroborated by GOA fishery data.
+The biomass estimates from the 2017, 2019, 2021 surveys are highly variable with Gulf-wide CVs of 66, 27, and 97%, respectively.
+The biomass has been mostly observed in the Shumagin area The 2019 survey biomass estimate is the lowest in the time series and is not corroborated by GOA fishery data.

-The 2015 and 2016 GOA fishery and 2015 survey catches are mainly composed of the 2011 year class which has been documented in large numbers in the AI (Lowe et al. 2011, 2015).
 There does not appear to be an expanded population with a broad distribution of age classes, and speculation is that this is overflow from the AI population.

-For the above reasons, we continue to recommend that GOA Atka mackerel be managed under Tier 6, and recommend a 2020 (and 2021) ABC for GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
-The 2020 (and 2021) OFL is 6,200 t under Tier 6.
+For the above reasons, we continue to recommend that GOA Atka mackerel be managed under Tier 6, and recommend a 2022 (and 2023) ABC for GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
+The 2022 (and 2023) OFL is 6,200 t under Tier 6.

 Prudent management is still warranted and the rationale as given in the past for a TAC to provide for anticipated bycatch needs of other fisheries, principally for Pacific cod, rockfish and pollock, and to only allow for minimal targeting should still be considered.
-The 2017 TAC for GOA Atka mackerel was increased from 2,000 t to 3,000 t.
-Total catches of GOA Atka mackerel have not increased since 2012, and have remained at about 1,100-1,600 t.
+The 2021 TAC for GOA Atka mackerel was 3,000 t.
+Total catches of GOA Atka mackerel have remained at about 1,000-1,200 t since 2014.